 What time does school start?

-8:50am – The children can come into school from 8:40am in the playground as a member of staff will be on duty.
+8:50am – The children can come into school from 8:40am in the playground as a member of staff will be on duty (the school cannot accept responsibility for pupils arriving before this time).
 Pupils arriving after 8:50am are late and must be signed in by a parent at the office.
 School Office hours are 8:30am-4:00pm.
+It is important that your child comes into school on time to enable the teacher to welcome them and explain their tasks so they know what is expected of them.

 Where can I park if I come by car?

 The school car park is for staff and deliveries only.
 For the safety of all concerned we would also ask you not to drive into the school grounds, including the driveway leading to the school gate, to drop off or pick up your child at any time, even if you are late.
 If you do so you may be challenged by a member of staff.
-We would also ask that if you must park in the vicinity you are considerate to our neighbours and avoid parking (even partially) across anyone’s driveway or access even if you are late/in a hurry/it is only for a few minutes.
+We would also ask that if you must park in the vicinity you are considerate to our neighbours and do not park (even partially) across anyone’s driveway or access even if you are late/in a hurry/it is only for a few minutes.
+There are parking restriction zigzags/lines in the Ravenswood Crescent cul-de-sac entrance into school.
+These restrictions are enforceable and our local community police officers will enforce fines for those illegally parked.

 Can I come in to the school in the morning to help my child hang up his/her coat/talk to the teacher etc?